 After the three-week mark, most symptoms should have come to a close.
 However, if your methadone addiction was severe, you may feel lingering symptoms.

-To learn more about the ways that professional detox guides methadone users through their program, call 800-405-2627.
+To learn more about the ways that professional detox guides methadone users through their program, call 800-405-2627 (Who Answers?).
 We can even direct you to a detox program that will help you get clean and begin your recovery.